gadi-n/enablon/README.md

 1. Ensure you have the correct Python version installed.
 While the project is developed and tested with Python 3.10.11, compatibility with other Python versions may exist.
 2. Confirm pip installation on your system.
 3. Install project dependencies using "pip install -r requirements.txt".
 4. Execute tests with "pytest test_positive.py test_negative.py --html=report.html -n 13".
-This command runs tests in parallel, enhancing efficiency.
+This command runs tests in parallel, enhancing efficiency, since tests are non-dependent.
 To run tests sequentially, omit "-n 13".
 The "--html=report.html" option generates a comprehensive test report in HTML format.
 5. View the test results conveniently in the generated report.html file via any web browser.